oppia/oppia-web-developer-docs/Schemas.md

 #### Common errors faced

-When writing handler args, you may encounter NotImplementedErrors or InvalidInputException.
+When writing handler args, you may encounter `NotImplementedError`s or `InvalidInputException`s.
 Here is how to handle these:

 1. **NotImplementedError**

-   * **Description**: This error will be raised if any necessary schemas (i.e, HANDLER_ARGS_SCHEMAS or URL_PATH_ARGS_SCHEMAS) are not present in the corresponding handler class.
+   * **Description**: This error will be raised if any necessary schemas (i.e, `HANDLER_ARGS_SCHEMAS` or `URL_PATH_ARGS_SCHEMAS`) are not present in the corresponding handler class.
    * **How to resolve**: This error message is raised with the name of the handler which is missing a schema definition.
-So, by reading the error message, you can know which handler class needs schemas to be added.
+Add schemas to the specified handler class.

 2. **InvalidInputException**

    * **Description**: This error will be raised if schema validation failed for any argument.
-It may be due to extra args, missing args or any type mismatch.
+It may be due to extra arguments, missing arguments or any type mismatch.
-   * **How to resolve**: This error message is raised by the vaidate_and_normalize_args() method with the name of the argument for which schema validation failed.
-So by looking at error messages and stack traces, you can find which argument is failing the schema validation test.
+   * **How to resolve**: This error message is raised by the `vaidate_and_normalize_args()` method with the name of the argument for which schema validation failed.
+By looking at error messages and stack traces, you can find which argument is failing the schema validation test and debug.

 #### Examples for reference